Sevilla suffocates Barcelona in 1-1 draw at Camp Nou

 Sevilla’s defense clogged up the middle of the field the rest of the way.
 Holding midfielder Fernando and centerback Jules Kounde deactivated the playmaking of Messi and Coutinho, while also stopping incursions by Ansu Fati from the left flank.

+“We had a game plan that we wanted to carry out,” coach Julen Lopetegui said.
+“They leveled quickly, but we got right back in the match and had chances to do more damage that we couldn’t convert.”

-Julen Lopetegui’s well-coached side has kept up its excellent team play from last season when it won the Europa League and finished the league in fourth place.
+Lopetegui’s well-coached side has kept up its excellent team play from last season when it won the Europa League and finished the league in fourth place.

+“Today was a difficult, complicated match.
+We knew it would be,” Coutinho said.
+“They had a lot of players in the middle of the defense and it made it difficult.
+We will have to find ways to fix that … But this has just started.”

+Barcelona’s midfield pair of Frenkie de Jong and Sergio Busquets were pressured into passing errors, and Ronald Araújo had to stop a solo attack by Lucas Ocampos midway through the first half after a bad pass by Busquets was picked off.

 Both teams have two wins and a draw this season.